 Daylight Saving has begun, so it's officially time to get SunSmart.

-It’s also good practice to encourage and remind workers to be SunSmart when they head outside to take a break, walk to a meeting, or get some lunchtime exercise.
+If your workers mostly work indoors, it's still good practice to encourage and remind them to be SunSmart when they head outside to take a break, walk to a meeting, or get some lunchtime exercise.

-Remember, sunburn can do more than just sting, so stay SunSmart.
+Remember, sunburn can do a lot more than just sting, so stay SunSmart.